Sealpillow/Human-Contact-Data-Analysis-for-COVID-19-Spread/README.md

 ## Getting Started
+You may try out the simulation using the link, the speed may be slow due to free version used: https://epidemic-spread-simulation.onrender.com
+The link may or may not be available at times.

+If you wish to run it on your local machine.
-These instructions will help you set up the project on your local machine.
+These instructions will help you set up the project.

 ### Prerequisites
 - Install [Python](https://www.python.org/downloads/)